$571,322Average Value$347Average Price per Sq Ft61Homes For Sale

 Locally owned restaurants with freshly caught fish

-Restaurants of many cuisines are on Oregon Coast Highway, the area's main road and a section of U.S. Route 101.
+Restaurants with varied cuisines are found along Oregon Coast Highway, the area's main road and a section of U.S. Route 101.
 Mexican, Thai, Japanese, American and Italian restaurants are in Brookings and across the Chetco River in Harbor.
-Fresh fish from the ocean, often just caught by local fishermen that morning or the day before, is available at sushi restaurants and waterfront spots around the Port of Brookings.
+Fresh ocean fish, often just caught by local fishermen that morning or the day before, is available at sushi restaurants and waterfront spots around the Port of Brookings.
 Strip malls in Harbor have specialty shops for pet supplies, home goods and clothing.
-Fred Meyer and Grocery Outlet are the local grocery stores, close to fast-casual chains like Subway, Starbucks and Taco Bell.
+Fred Meyer and Grocery Outlet are the local grocery stores, and they're close to chains like Subway, Starbucks and Taco Bell.

 Kaya Sushi & Noodle House serves fresh nigiri and sashimi in Brookings.